• Home

 Unfortunately, many artists are unable to fully recognize their unique skills because they are intensely absorbed in their creative process.
 They may fail to appreciate their own greatness that flows throughout their body of work.
 If that’s you, I hope this article will change that for you.

-We all recognize a painting by Gustav Klimt from a distance because he had a “signature style”.
+Paintings by Gustav Klimt are recognized from a distance because he had a “signature style”.
 His painting “The Kiss” is an example of the artist’s foray into his Golden Period.
 The pose of the lovers depicted in this painting also reflects the merging of different artistic styles in which Klimt excelled.
+The natural forms, true to the Vienna Art Nouveau movement, are fused with the bold patterns in the couple’s cloaks, attributed to the impact of the Arts and Crafts movement, while the use of spirals suggests art of the Bronze Age.

 What is a Signature Style?